agi-brain/xuance/docs/source/documents/api/policies/deterministic.rst

   :param action_space: The action space of the environment.
   :type action_space: Space
   :param representation: The representation module.
-  :type representation: nn.Module
+  :type representation: tk.Model
   :param conactor_hidden_size: A sequence of integers specifying the sizes of hidden layers in the conactor network.
   :type conactor_hidden_size: list
   :param qnetwork_hidden_size: A sequence of integers specifying the sizes of hidden layers in the Q-network.
   :type qnetwork_hidden_size: list
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: tk.Model
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: torch.Tensor
+  :type initialize: tf.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: tk.Model
   :param device: The calculating device.
   :type device: str

 .. py:function::
   xuance.tensorflow.policies.deterministic.SPDQNPolicy.Atarget(state)

-  xxxxxx.
+  Computes the target action distribution using the target conactor network.

   :param state: The state input.
-  :type state: Tensor
+  :type state: tf.Tensor
-  :return: xxxxxx.
+  :return: The target action distribution.
-  :rtype: xxxxxx
+  :rtype: tf.Tensor

 .. py:function::
   xuance.tensorflow.policies.deterministic.SPDQNPolicy.con_action(state)

-  xxxxxx.
+  Computes the continuous action distribution using the conactor network.

   :param state: The state input.
-  :type state: Tensor
+  :type state: tf.Tensor
-  :return: xxxxxx.
+  :return: The continuous action distribution.
-  :rtype: xxxxxx
+  :rtype: tf.Tensor

 .. py:function::
   xuance.tensorflow.policies.deterministic.SPDQNPolicy.Qtarget(state, action)

-  xxxxxx.
+  Computes the target Q-values using the target Q-network for a given state-action pair.

   :param state: The state input.
-  :type state: Tensor
+  :type state: tf.Tensor
   :param action: The action input.
-  :type action: Tensor
+  :type action: tf.Tensor
-  :return: xxxxxx.
+  :return: The target Q-values.
-  :rtype: xxxxxx
+  :rtype: tf.Tensor

 .. py:function::
   xuance.tensorflow.policies.deterministic.SPDQNPolicy.Qeval(state, action)

-  xxxxxx.
+  Computes the Q-values using the Q-network for a given state-action pair.

   :param state: The state input.
-  :type state: Tensor
+  :type state: tf.Tensor
   :param action: The action input.
-  :type action: Tensor
+  :type action: tf.Tensor
-  :return: xxxxxx.
+  :return: The Q-values.
-  :rtype: xxxxxx
+  :rtype: tf.Tensor

 .. py:function::
   xuance.tensorflow.policies.deterministic.SPDQNPolicy.Qpolicy(state)

-  xxxxxx.
+  Computes the Q-value for the current policy action (output of the conactor) given a state.

   :param state: The state input.
-  :type state: Tensor
+  :type state: tf.Tensor
-  :return: xxxxxx.
+  :return: The Q-values.
-  :rtype: xxxxxx
+  :rtype: tf.Tensor

 .. py:function::
   xuance.tensorflow.policies.deterministic.SPDQNPolicy.soft_update(tau)

-  xxxxxx.
+  Performs soft updates to the target networks (representation, conactor, and Q-network) based on the current networks.
+  This is a mechanism for slowly updating the target networks towards the current networks.

   :param tau: The soft update factor for the update of target networks.
   :type tau: float
-  :return: xxxxxx.
-  :rtype: xxxxxx

 .. py:class::
   xuance.tensorflow.policies.deterministic.DRQNPolicy(action_space, representation, **kwargs)

+  An implementation of a policy network for a Deep Recurrent Q-Network (DRQN).
+This type of architecture is often used in reinforcement learning when dealing with sequential decision-making tasks, and it incorporates recurrent neural networks (RNNs) to handle temporal dependencies in the observations.

   :param action_space: The action space of the environment.
   :type action_space: Space
   :param representation: The representation module.
-  :type representation: nn.Module
+  :type representation: tk.Model
-  :param **kwargs: xxxxxx.
+  :param kwargs: The necessary arguments.
-  :type **kwargs: xxxxxx
+  :type kwargs: dict

 .. py:function::
   xuance.tensorflow.policies.deterministic.DRQNPolicy.call(observation, *rnn_hidden)

-  xxxxxx.
+  Computes the forward pass of the DRQN policy.
+  Takes an observation, passes it through the representation network, and then through the recurrent Q-head to produce the Q-values.
+  The hidden states from the RNN are returned for potential use in future steps.

   :param observation: The original observation variables.
-  :type observation: torch.Tensor
+  :type observation: tf.Tensor
   :param rnn_hidden: The last final hidden states of the sequence.
-  :type *rnn_hidden: torch.Tensor
+  :type rnn_hidden: tf.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the representation outputs, argmax_action, evaluated Q-values, and the new recurrent hidden states.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.tensorflow.policies.deterministic.DRQNPolicy.target(observation, *rnn_hidden)

-  xxxxxx.
+  Similar to forward but uses the target representation and target Q-head for stability during training.
+  The hidden states from the target RNN are also returned.

   :param observation: The original observation variables.
-  :type observation: torch.Tensor
+  :type observation: tf.Tensor
   :param rnn_hidden: The last final hidden states of the sequence.
-  :type *rnn_hidden: torch.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the target representation outputs, argmax_action, target Q-values, and the new recurrent hidden states.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.tensorflow.policies.deterministic.DRQNPolicy.init_hidden(batch)

-  xxxxxx.
+  Initializes the hidden states for the RNN.

-  :param batch: xxxxxx.
+  :param batch: The size of the batch data.
-  :type batch: xxxxxx
+  :type batch: int
-  :return: xxxxxx.
+  :return: The initialized hidden states for the RNN.
-  :rtype: xxxxxx
+  :rtype: tf.Tensor

 .. py:function::
   xuance.tensorflow.policies.deterministic.DRQNPolicy.init_hidden_item(rnn_hidden, i)

-  xxxxxx.
+  Initializes the hidden states for a specific item in the batch.

   :param rnn_hidden: The final hidden state of the sequence.
-  :type rnn_hidden: xxxxxx
+  :type rnn_hidden: tf.Tensor
-  :param i: xxxxxx.
+  :param i: The index of the item.
-  :type i: xxxxxx
+  :type i: int
-  :return: xxxxxx.
+  :return: The hidden states with a specific item initialized in the batch.
-  :rtype: xxxxxx
+  :rtype: tf.Tensor

 .. py:function::
   xuance.tensorflow.policies.deterministic.DRQNPolicy.copy_target()

-  xxxxxx.

-  :return: xxxxxx.
-  :rtype: xxxxxx
+  Copies the parameters of the evaluation Q-head and representation to the target Q-head and representation.
+  This is a mechanism for slowly updating the target networks towards the current networks.

 .. raw:: html